4 Takeaways From The European Parliament Election Results

 The U.K. doubles down on Brexit

 Voters in the United Kingdom weren't initially even supposed to participate in this election; they were supposed to have left the EU by the end of March.
-But with several delays — and plans for leaving now set for October — U.K. voters had to take part, and gave the new Brexit Party, led by populist Nigel Farage, more than 30 percent of the vote.
+But with several delays — and plans for leaving now set for October — U.K. voters had to take part, and gave the new Brexit Party, led by populist Nigel Farage, more than 30% of the vote.

-In contrast, Prime Minister Theresa May's Conservative Party ended up in fifth place, with 8.7 percent of the vote.
+In contrast, Prime Minister Theresa May's Conservative Party ended up in fifth place, with 8.7% of the vote.
 "This is the worst showing by the Conservative Party since the 1830s," says NPR's Frank Langfitt.

 The Labour Party also fared poorly, down 10 percentage points since 2014.
 Both the Labour and Conservative parties wavered on finding a clear position on Brexit, and the vote seems to indicate, Langfitt says, that voters rewarded clarity on the issue of leaving the EU.
 Liberal Democrats and other pro-EU parties did well.